← Back to 後漢書

 [] []觿

 He thanked Liang Shang for promising a fair review of Guang's case.
 Heaven and earth, he said, had heard the general's fairness.
 He confessed his personal relief.
 He cited Spring and Autumn doctrine on intent versus deed, naming Xu Zhi and Zhao Dun.
 [1] Confucius's method, he argued, should guide Han justice.
-He quoted the proverb that faces and hearts vary.
+The tradition says: 'Human hearts differ, as do their faces.'
 [2] Physical variety, he added, mirrors moral variety.
 Temperaments range from rigid to yielding.
 Yet all men share instinct for survival and gain.
 He admitted bias as kin yet asked Liang Shang to judge by common sense.

 []